WenPerng/WenPerng.github.io/_projects/2025-06-MCTT-note.md

 [LaTex Code and PDF](https://github.com/WenPerng/MCTT_Lecture_Note)

-This is the lecture notes for the course "Modern Coding Theory and Technology" given in the spring of 2025 by prof. Hsin-Po Wang at National Taiwan University.
+This is my lecture notes for the course "Modern Coding Theory and Technology" given in the spring of 2025 by prof. Hsin-Po Wang at National Taiwan University.

+# Course description